opensvc/docs.opensvc.com/source/agent.template.env.rst

 	#   'sync_interval' and 'sync_max_delay'.
 	#
 	;sync_max_delay = 1440

 	#
-	# 'vm_name'
-	#   optional.
-Defaults to service name.
-This need to be set if the virtual
-	#   machine name is different from the service name.
-	#
-	;vm_name = teddybear

-	#
 	# 'presnap_trigger'
 	#   optional.
 Defaults to None.
 Define a command to run before creating